trustification/trustification.dev/README.md

 ## Continuous Deployment

 The staging instance is automatically updated every night.
-Whenever a nightly or release build in the trustification repository runs, it will trigger the 'deploy' workflow in this repository.
+Whenever a nightly or release build in the trustification repository runs, it will trigger the 'staging' workflow in this repository.

-The deploy workflow will update the release in the helm chart.
+The staging workflow will update the release in the helm chart.
 On the cluster, ArgoCD will notice the new version and roll out staging.

+## Production

+The production deployment requires running the `prod` workflow.
+Once run, go to ArgoCD to manually sync the environment.

 ## License